bhaswarey/AIML-Portfolio-Likelihood-Accepting-Coupon/README.md

-Figure 5 provides a view of the accepted/rejected coupons and the associated temprature during that day.
+Figure 5-a provides a view of the accepted/rejected coupons and the associated temperature during that day.

 !
 [AIML-Portfolio-Likelihood-Accepting-Coupon/images/hist_temperature_accept_reject.png at main · bhaswarey/AIML-Portfolio-Likelihood-Accepting-Coupon](https://github.com/bhaswarey/AIML-Portfolio-Likelihood-Accepting-Coupon/blob/main/images/hist_temperature_accept_reject.png)

-**Figure 5 - Distribution of accepted/rejected coupons and associated temprature.**
+**Figure 5-a - Distribution of accepted/rejected coupons and associated temperature.**

-Figure 6 provides a view of the types of coupons that were offered and the associated temprature of the day.
+Figure 5-b provides a view of the types of coupons that were offered and the associated temperature of the day.

  ![AIML-Portfolio-Likelihood-Accepting-Coupon/images/hist_temperature_coupons_types.png at main · bhaswarey/AIML-Portfolio-Likelihood-Accepting-Coupon](https://github.com/bhaswarey/AIML-Portfolio-Likelihood-Accepting-Coupon/blob/main/images/hist_temperature_coupons_types.png)

-**Figure 5 - Distribution of types of coupons and associated temprature.**
+**Figure 5-b - Distribution of types of coupons and associated temperature.**

-From the figures above, the number of coupon offered increase with the temperature.
+From the figures above, the number of coupons offered increase with the temperature.
 This indicates that as the weather warmed up, the outdoor activity increased.
-And as a result, there were more participents outside accepting offers.
+And as a result, there were more participants outside accepting offers.

-### 4.1.2 Addressing Bar Coupon related Business Questions
+### 4.1.2 Addressing Bar Coupon Business Questions

 Following were some of the business questions answered based on the analysis of the data.